taonity/artist-insight-service/README.md

 | prod-kofi    | Ko-Fi       | Production configuration that requires verification token          |
 | local        | No resource | Common local configurations for development                        |

 Only one profile from a resource group can be used.
-For example, for the set for the production environment looks like `postgres,prod-spotify,prod-openai`, and for local development - `h2,stub-spotify,stub-openai,stub-kofi,local`.
+For example, the set for the production environment looks like `postgres,prod-spotify,prod-openai`, and for local development - `h2,stub-spotify,stub-openai,stub-kofi,local`.

 Use IntelliJ to run the backend locally.
 Add a Run/Debug configuration with Main class `org.taonity.artistinsightservice.MainKt`